markdicksonjr/nibbler/README.md

 An extension-oriented framework designed to take a lot of the boilerplate out of making a top-notch Go web server or service worker.
 Requires Go v1.9+.

+A [sample app](https://github.com/markdicksonjr/nibbler-sample) is available that uses Nibbler.
+Hopefully it highlights the ease-of-use of the framework.

 ## Extensions

 Extensions are the backbone of Nibbler.
 Extensions must implement a very simple interface (nibbler.Extension).
 A base class